 So, what do millennial customers specifically want?
 Well, the general research is out there to be analysed and is continually evolving with today’s demographic.

-However, if you want real insights into what millennials want from your specific brand, and by extension your retail staff, then run it through our Emotics Engine to transform your data into evidenced, actionable insights.
+However, if you want real insights into what millennials want from your specific brand, and by extension, your retail staff, then run it through our Emotics Engine to transform your data into evidenced, actionable insights.
 Sign up for a product demo here.